 - Increase throughput

 Solution: To optimize the manufacturing of the diabetes product, we used DES to create a digital twin of the factory floor.

-With this virtual representation of our complex production system, we tested how it would perform under various scenarios and gained insights on optimization tactics.
+With this virtual representation of our complex production system, we tested various scenarios and gained insights on optimization tactics.

 First, we imported representations of the production assets, like equipment, layout, and staff, into the DES software to mimic the physical production process.
 We also analyzed how equipment in the environment related to other equipment, people, materials, and other objects.
 This provided a baseline for the process flow.